 Students will be required to produce a well-organized, systematic and clearly presented report which seeks to analyze a theoretical or an empirical problem by critical application of the necessary conceptual frameworks and methodological tools.
 The Report must be anchored in Social Work and reflect integrated learning by the student.

 Contact Information:

-Social Work Unit Office Ext 3009 970-3861 or 970-4336 Fax 702-4571 lita.allen@uwimona.edu.jm
+Social Work Unit Office Ext 3009 970-3861 or 970-4336 Fax 702-4571

-Programme Coordinator: Mrs. Lita Allen
+Programme Coordinator: Dr. Sandra Chadwick-Parkes

-Doctoral Programme in Organisational Behaviour
+PhD Organisational Behaviour